+VII.
 EXPERIMENTAL VALIDATION OF SIMPLE RELATION

-To verify the above relation between flow rate and pool height, a water model experiment, shown in Figure 17, was considered.
-This model has a stationary bottom, while the current work was based on the bottom surface moving at 10m/s.
+To verify the relation between flow rate and pool height given in Eqs.
+[5] and [6], a water model experiment shown in Figure 17, was considered.
+This model has a stationary bottom, while the current work was based on the bottom surface moving at 10 m/s.
 Thus, the effect of the bottom surface speed on the pool height was investigated first.